banner-bg

 • The childcare center would make $476,640 per year with a class of 30 ($39,720 x 12)

-Assume you’ve already collected the registration fees for the 60 children.
+Assume you’ve already collected the registration fees for 60 children in your program.
 If you charge a $100 registration fee per child, you’ve made $6,000 in revenue before your grand opening day.

 You can include this $6,000 in your yearly income calculated using the income template.
 You can charge an additional registration fee for each child who renews their term at your daycare yearly to generate additional revenue.

-This income template assumes that you’ll keep the 60 children enrolled in your facility for a few months without enrolling any new children.
-Of course, there will be extra income if another family is interested in enrolling their child in your daycare.
-Because you have a total capacity of 80 children, you can enroll up to 20 more before starting a waiting list.
+This income template assumes that you’ll maintain 60 children enrolled in your facility for a few months without enrolling any new children.
+Of course, there will be extra income if another family is interested in enrolling their child.
+Because your center has a total capacity of 80 children, you can enroll up to 20 more before starting a waiting list.

 Income item